ckhan89/serverProxy/README.md

 ### LEARNYOUNODE
 <img src="http://imageshack.com/a/img921/3153/I82Nv1.png">
 ### Proxy Server
-Can you successfully echo requests made to the echo server?
-YES \n Can you successfully proxy requests made to the proxy server?
-YES \n Did you include a CLI as described above?
-YES \n
+  *Can you successfully echo requests made to the echo server?
+YES *Can you successfully proxy requests made to the proxy server?
+YES *Did you include a CLI as described above?
+YES
-Does your app log request to stdout or save it properly to a file when the log argument is given?
-YES \n Did you successfully push your code to github?
+  *Does your app log request to stdout or save it properly to a file when the log argument is given?
+YES *Did you successfully push your code to github?
 Can you see the code on github?
-YES \n Did you add a README which includes a GIF walkthrough of the app's functionality?
-YES \n Did you create an issue on the repo and include /cc @codepathreview @codepath in the issue body?
-YES \n
+YES *Did you add a README which includes a GIF walkthrough of the app's functionality?
+YES *Did you create an issue on the repo and include /cc @codepathreview @codepath in the issue body?
+YES
 #### Basic Setup
 <img  src = "http://imageshack.com/a/img923/9713/Kwx3VZ.gif">
 #### Echo Server